Stimulated Raman scattering in the degenerate regime: Introduction

-As well known, SRS usually develops in plasma density not larger than the quarter critical density $n_e\leq 0.25n_c$ due to the decay of the scattering light in its propagation in the overcritical density \cite{Liu2019,kruer1988physics}.
-In the density region $n_e\leq0.25n_c$, the electrostatic wave is the eigenmode of electron plasma wave.
-Relativistic intensity laser can reduce the effective electron plasma frequency, and therefore eigenmode SRS may develop at $n_e>0.25n_c$ \cite{zhao2014effects}.
-In this work, we show the presence of non-eigenmode SRS developed at plasma density $n_e>0.25n_c$ in the weakly relativistic regime.
-The development of non-eigen electrostatic mode is mainly due to the fluid effect, which is a seed mode for the subsequent nonlinear phenomena \cite{Weber2005,Ghizzo2006,wu195202,riconda2006two}.
+As well known, SRS usually develops in plasma density not larger than the quarter critical density $n_e\leq 0.25n_c$ due to the decay of the scattering light in its propagation in the overdense density plasma \cite{Liu2019,kruer1988physics}.
+In the density region $n_e\leq0.25n_c$, the electrostatic wave is the non-degenerate eigenmode of the electron plasma wave.
+Relativistic intensity lasers can reduce the effective electron plasma frequency, and therefore non-degenerate eigenmode SRS may develop at $n_e>0.25n_c$ \cite{zhao2014effects}.
+In this work, we show the presence of degenerate SRS, which is found at plasma density $n_e>0.25n_c$ even without considering the relativistic effect.
+The development of degenerate electrostatic mode is described by the linear perturbations of fluid equations, which may lead to a few subsequent nonlinear phenomena \cite{Weber2005,Ghizzo2006,wu195202,riconda2006two}.
 This mode develops only when the laser intensity exceeds a certain threshold.
 The theoretical model is supported by particle-in-cell (PIC) simulations.